 - Go through the process slowly

 But if the decision could be made prior to such an event – the process could be easier.
 Just something to think about and talk about with your parents.

-It’s much easier to go through a life changing event such as moving if you’ve been thinking about it for awhile.
+It’s much easier to go through a life changing event such as moving to a new space if you’ve been thinking about it for awhile.
 Having time to process the pros and cons can make it less stressful.